hpcugent/vsc_user_docs_mkdocs_inuits/docs/intro-HPC/ch_account.md

 Now you can connect to the login nodes as usual.
-The SSH agent will know which SSH key should be used and you do not have to type the SSH passwords each time, this task is done by agent automatically.
+The SSH agent will know which SSH key should be used and you do not have to type the SSH passwords each time, this task is done by **Pageant** agent automatically.

 It is also possible to use **WinSCP** with **Pageant**, see
 <https://winscp.net/eng/docs/ui_pageant> for more details.